NaifZaghmout/Drive-safe-quiz-game/README.md

 # Drive-safe-test-quiz
 Drive-safe-test-quiz is a web for theory driving test practice .

-Here the new driving learners can practice the theory test .
+In this website, drivers can practice the theory test.
+The test contains 20 questions about knowledge, understanding of driving laws and rules of the road.